hakemz91/OPWSL/README.md

 ## How to use
 1. First put all your pdf, docs, txt and etc. (supported) documents in SOURCE DOCEUMENTS folder, start the launcher and choose Option 4 to ingest your documents.
 First time run it will download the embedding model so will take some time.
 2. Then, run option 1 and let it finish downloading the chat model.
 It will take some times depending on your internet speed.
 When it finish, you can chat with that, or type exit, answer y and choose the options again.
+3. MOST IMPORTANT please note that if you have DB database folder backup from NuWSL, it will not work with this OPWSL ingest script.
+So unfortunately you have to re-ingest everything.

 ## Export to .CSV and .TXT